ropensci-archive/roweb2/content/technotes/2020-03-19-parzer/index.md

 Check out the [parzer use
 cases](https://docs.ropensci.org/parzer/articles/use_cases.html)
 vignette on the docs site.
-Get in touch if you have a use case that might be good to add to that vignette.
+[Get in touch](https://github.com/ropensci/parzer/issues) if you have a use case that might be good to add to that vignette.

+## Thanks

+Thanks to the reviewers [Maria Munafó](https://github.com/mvickm) and [Julien Brun](https://github.com/brunj7) for their time invested in improving the package.

 ## To Do